 - Lumbar puncture (spinal tap) – to remove spinal fluid for testing

 - Blood tests (similar to those listed above for the mother)

-Penicillin is the drug of choice for treating this problem.
+Penicillin is the drug of choice for treating this infection.
 It may be given by IV or as a shot or injection.
-Other antibiotics may be used if the baby is allergic to penicillin.

 Many infants who were infected early in the pregnancy are stillborn.
 Treatment of the expectant mother lowers the risk for congenital syphilis in the infant.
 Babies who become infected when passing through the birth canal have a better outlook than those who are infected earlier during pregnancy.